MAVFusion: Efficient Infrared and Visible Video Fusion via Motion-Aware Sparse Interaction: Methodology

 where $\mathcal{H}_{\text{refine}}$ represents the refinement sequence involving channel compression and spatial refinement.
 Finally, the refined feature $\hat{f}_t$ is generated by applying the residual compensation:

 After obtaining the aligned feature sequence, we use an efficient temporal aggregation strategy instead of complex 3D convolutions.
-By learning importance weights $\omega_i$ along the temporal dimension, we perform a weighted sum of the aligned features to capture temporal variation patterns:
+By learning temporal importance weights $\omega_i$, which are initialized to one, Softmax-normalized along the temporal dimension in the forward pass, and optimized end-to-end with the overall training objective, MAFM adaptively estimates the contribution of each aligned frame:

 Here, $\hat{f}_i$ denotes the aligned feature used for temporal aggregation, where the center frame uses the refined feature $\hat{f}_t$, while the adjacent frames retain the coarsely aligned features.
-Finally, to maintain background stability while using temporal information, we limit intensive operations such as multi-frame alignment and temporal aggregation to motion regions, where temporal cues are important.
-For static regions, we simply use the features of the current frame.
-This selective processing prevents noise or artifacts from unnecessary cross-frame mixing, ensuring that dynamic details remain clear while the static background stays stable and well-preserved.
+Finally, to maintain background stability while exploiting temporal information, MAFM does not directly apply the temporally aggregated features to all regions.
+Instead, the motion mask is used as a soft gate to inject temporal aggregation into motion regions, while static regions mainly rely on the current-frame features.
+This motion-gated fusion suppresses unnecessary cross-frame mixing and preserves stable background structures, while allowing dynamic regions to benefit from temporal cues.